NatSrisuksai/Ultimate-XongMiao-Web-Application/README.md

 ```

 - Import database:
-Import the project_db.sql file into your MySQL database server using MAMP or your preferred MySQL tool.
+Import the "project_db.sql" file into your MySQL database server using MAMP or your preferred MySQL tool.

 ## Features